History

 The shaping of the castle of the Mazovian princes began at the end of the 13th century.
 Probably around 1290 Bolesław II, after taking over the Płock district, built a defensive tower-donjon in the castle.
 At that time, the fortifications had to be so strong that the Czech armed expedition of 1299, caused by Bolesław II’s sending of Kunegunda to Prague, Wacław II’s sister, did not conquer the castle.
 The castle walls were bricked up either at the end of the 13th century or in the first half of the 14th century, during the successor of Bolesław II in the Płock principality, Wacław (Wańko).
 However, Wacław had fewer investment opportunities than his father, and his principality was drawn into the political games of stronger neighbors: Poland, the Teutonic Order and Lithuania.
 Due to the political rapprochement of Wacław to the Teutonic Order, in 1327 the city, and perhaps also the castle, were occupied by the army of king Władysław Łokietek.
 In 1329, the army of John Luxemburg of Bohemia approached Płock.
 Wacław surrendered after a few days of siege, and was forced to pay homage to the Czech king.

 In the 16th century, the castle was rebuilt, among others due to the collapse of its southern part due to the slipping of the Vistula embankment in 1532.
-At that time, the building of the gothic palatium was damaged and a fragment of the perimeter walls was destroyed.
+At that time, the building of the Gothic palatium was damaged and a fragment of the perimeter walls was destroyed.
 In the following years, the castle played a role as the administrative center of the province and a comfortable residence of starosts.
-Therefore, the process of slowly losing its defensive functions, characteristic of many royal castles in the early modern period, began.
-In 1538, the north-west part of the stronghold passed into the hands of the Benedictines, who remained there until 1781, building the baroque abbey in the 17th century.
-The king also gave the square to bishop Piotr Gamrat and the chapter to erect a vicar’s house there.
+As a result, a process of slow loss of its defensive functions began, typical of many royal castles in the early modern period.
+In 1538, the north-west part of the castle passed into the hands of the Benedictines, who remained there until 1781, building the Baroque abbey in the 17th century.
+In 1538, the king also gave Bishop Piotr Gamrat and the chapter the square “inter moenia castri Plocensis” for the purpose of building a vicar’s house, while maintaining access to the castle wall.

 During the Swedish Deluge, Płock fell into decline.
 It was occupied by the Swedish army in 1655, charged with contributions, and the commanding officer in the city, Colonel Assemberg, plundered the parish church, the Holy Trinity church and the cathedral.
 The castle and city were devastated even later during army marches crossing the Vistula nearby.
 The fall of the castle was sealed by the events of the Great Northern War.
 The Swedes, who occupied Płock in 1704, again devastated the city and plundered the cathedral, and the effects of the Russian attack of 1705, when the Swedish garrison tried to defend itself within the walls of the former castle, were even worse.
 After the partitions of Poland, most of the walls were pulled down by the Prussians.